Our fully-carpeted lodge has natural wooden walls, giving a nice warm, golden glow throughout. We have six bunk rooms

 After entering the Club, leave your boots in the drying room.
 Check on the notice board (on the wall between the bathrooms) as to which bunk room you have been allocated.
 Take your sleeping gear and clothes upstairs to the bunk room.
 After settling in, introduce yourself to the Custodians, if you have not already done so.

-Our fabulous Custodians James and Rose coordinate and prepare delicious meals.
+Our fabulous Custodians Isaac and Autumn coordinate and prepare delicious meals.
 Expect a cooked and continental breakfast with a range of cereals, fruit and anything from eggs, bacon, baked beans or spaghetti, pancakes, porridge and more!

 The light lunch usually consists of soup and scones, or savoury muffins, maybe a macaroni cheese or something along those lines.

 Dinner is always a highlight, whether it’s a beef roast, baked chicken, meatloaf or a casserole for example, always served with a range of fresh veges and a delicious dessert.
 Chocolate Self-saucing Pudding, Apple Crumble, Fruit Sponge, what might take your fancy?

 Each Lodge guest is rostered on for a daily duty, be it vacuuming, washing dishes, dinner prep or digging out the snow from the front door, for example.